-- 157. The reasons for these delays are as follows: - - (i) Large number of deviations which require sanction of the competent authority, measurements and settlement of rates with
+157. The reasons for these delays are as follows: -

+(i) Large number of deviations which require sanction of the competent authority, measurements and settlement of rates with the contractors.

-- (ii) Site checks by the executives are not carried out during the progress of work or immediately on completion or are delayed for a long time mostly on the plea of rectification of defects by the contractors.
+- progress of work or immediately on completion or are delayed for a long time mostly on the plea of rectification of defects by the contractors.
 According to the procedure laid down in the MES regulations, all defects are to be recorded and notified to the contractors instead of withholding the bill.
 The failure on the part of the executives to record this list of defects and go ahead with the bill is a major factor in the delay in payment of bills. - (iii) Contractors are not maintaining proper engineering and surveyor staff who can prepare the bills on their behalf and answer all queries. - (iv) Preparation of incomplete bills without attaching the stores statements and vouchers. - (v) Disputes with the contractors regarding the quantity of stores consumed and the period of hire of Tools and Plant and other disputes which ought to be, but are not, settled during the progress of the work. - (vi) Claims from contractors are sometimes not wholly justifiable, and after receiving a major portion of payments on running account they can afford to wait, hoping to get something out of their claims.